tensorflow/tensorflow/tensorflow/lite/g3doc/inference_with_metadata/lite_support.md

 Note: TensorFlow Lite Support Library currently only supports Android.

 Mobile application developers typically interact with typed objects such as bitmaps or primitives such as integers.
-However, the TensorFlow Lite Interpreter that runs the on-device machine learning model uses tensors in the form of ByteBuffer, which can be difficult to debug and manipulate.
+However, the TensorFlow Lite interpreter API that runs the on-device machine learning model uses tensors in the form of ByteBuffer, which can be difficult to debug and manipulate.
 The [TensorFlow Lite Android Support Library](https://github.com/tensorflow/tflite-support/tree/master/tensorflow_lite_support/java) is designed to help process the input and output of TensorFlow Lite models, and